iOS/tvOS Installation Guide¶

 Pair Xcode with your iOS or tvOS Device¶

 Follow the instructions in this Apple support article to pair your device in Xcode.
 When finished, you should see your specific device when you go, in Xcode, to Windows -> Devices & Simulators.

 Xcode Project Setup¶

-Click on the project name, select the target you're interested in (RetroArchiOS11 for iOS, RetroArch TV) and change the "Team" to the role you created above.
+Click on the project name, select the target you're interested in (RetroArchiOS11 for iOS, RetroArch TV for tvOS) and click on the "Signing & Capabilities" tab.

-On the iPhone and iPad, you'll be presented with a touch interface.
+On an iOS device, you'll be presented with a touch interface.
 If you have an mFi controller, you can control the interface that way as well.

 On the Apple TV, you'll be shown the "XMB" (PS3-like) interface.
 You need to use an mFi controller with an Apple TV.
 The Siri Remote is not supported yet.

 When you first start RetroArch, you'll notice that you're missing images.
 You'll want to run the Online Updater:

 - From the main menu, choose "Online Updater"

 - Update Assets